Visiting Bryce Canyon National Park is amazing! There are many ways to explore the park: scenic drives, hiking, biking horseback riding and more!

 If you choose to bring a pet to Bryce Canyon National Park, please note that pets are only allowed on paved surfaces like campgrounds, parking lots, roads, viewpoints, the paved area between Sunset and Sunrise Point, and on the paved Shared Use Path.

 Accordingly, pets are not allowed on any unpaved surfaces or in public buildings and must always be on a leash that is less than six feet long.
 Similarly, owners can never leave pets unattended and must always pick up all waste that pet’s produce within the park.
 Owners must also ensure that pets do not make excessive amounts of noise that could disturb other park guests.
-Any visitors who do not comply with these regulations may be fined a minimum of $75.
+Any visitors who do not comply with these regulations may be fined.